 Frozen Food Sales Feel The Heat As Consumers Opt For Fresh

-Lynn Smith was picking out frozen vegetables in a Los Angeles grocery store when she was interrupted by a reporter wondering if she bought much of her food in that aisle.
+Lynn Smith was picking out frozen vegetables in a Los Angeles grocery store when she was asked if she bought much of her food in that aisle.

 "No I don't, as a matter of fact," Smith responded, slightly perplexed.

-Note: A previous version of the Web story misspelled Alison Bodor's last name as Boder.